Doha Metro, Qatar

 In 2011, however, Qatar Railways Company (Qatar Rail) purchased the shares held by DBI in the JV and became the sole owner of QRDC.
 The project is now being executed directly by Qatar Rail instead of QRDC, with support from DB International.

 The Doha metro network is estimated to cost $36bn.
 It is planned to be built in phases and will become one of the most modern railway networks in the world.
 It will have four lines, namely the Red, Green, Gold and Blue metro lines, with an overall length of 300km and 98 stations.
 Bids for the lines were submitted in 2012 and early 2013.

-Phase 1 of the project includes construction of the Red Line North, Red Line South, Green Line, Gold Line, and two major stations.
+Phase I of the project also includes construction of all four lines and two major stations.
 Construction of this phase, underway since 2013, is expected to be completed in October 2019, three years ahead of the 2022 World Cup.

 The Red Line, also called Coast Line, will run between Al Khor city in the north and Mesaieed town in the south via Lusail and Hamad International Airport.
 It is divided into two major segments, namely the North Line and South Line.
 The Red Line North will cover 55.7km and 18 stations between Msheiredb and Al Khor.
 The Red Line South will serve 12 stations on a 42.8km segment between NDIA/Messaieed and Msheireb.

 The Green Line or Education Line will run along Al Rayyan Road and link Education City with the heart of Doha.
 It will originate at Industry Area-South and end at Al Rayyan Stadium, covering 31 stations on a 65.3km stretch.